TheSumitBasak/SnakeTerra/README.md

 - As a new user, I want to enter my name so that my results appear on the leaderboards.
 - As a user, I want to start the game so that I can play.
-- As a user, I want to pause and re-start the game so I can take breaks.
 - As a user, I want to change difficulty so I can train or show off my skills.
 - As a user, I want to view leaderboards to see current top players.
   - As a user, I want to filter leaderboards by difficulty so I know who is best at which level.